Yellowhead Helicopters logo

 Over the years, the company has expanded from its corporate offices in Valemount to include more bases throughout northern and central BC.
 In 2012, they further expanded with the acquisition of Vancouver Island Helicopters’ (VIH) base, aircraft and contracts in the nearby Northern BC hub city of Prince George and soon thereafter shifted their operations centre to PG.

-In 2013, Mike Wiegele Helicopter Skiing announced its new partnership with Yellowhead Helicopters.
-The respective owners, Mike Wiegele and Garry Forman, had worked together in the 1970s to develop heli-skiing in the BC interior.
+In 2013, Mike Wiegele Helicopter Skiing announced its new partnership [3] with Yellowhead Helicopters.
+Mike Wiegele (of MWHS) and Garry Forman (of YHL), had worked together in the 1970s to develop heli-skiing in the BC interior.
 Prior to Yellowhead Helicopters, Vancouver Island Helicopters’ northern division based in Prince George was the primary provider for the Wiegele Lodge.

 A number of the company directors and managers have current or past positions with H-A-C.